 As agreed by the Sunderland Safeguarding Adults Board, the agency identifying a risk(s) to the Adult will be informed by the Local Authority CARM Administrator who will be the lead agency.
 The Local Authority and CCG will Chair and coordinate the CARM with support and consultation from partner agencies.

-There may be cases where it is appropriate for the taken out lead agency chair to change during the process in order to promote the best outcomes for the individual.
-All relevant agencies involved in the CARM must be notified of any changes to the lead agency/chairing arrangements as soon as they occur.
+There may be cases where it is appropriate for the chair to change during the process in order to promote the best outcomes for the individual.
+All relevant agencies involved in the CARM must be notified of any changes to the /chairing arrangements as soon as they occur.

 Consent for holding a CARM should be obtained from the Adult whenever possible, and they should be encouraged to participate in the CARM process.
 However, a lack of consent does not prevent a CARM from taking place.
 Under common law a person may act to prevent serious harm from occurring if there is a necessity to do so.